 The AWS Policy Simulator is used to verify the permissions of each role policy against the API calls extracted by jq; results are then stored in a text file appended with .results.

-This script will verify the permissions for the current account and region.
+This script is designed to verify the permissions for the current account and region.

 #!/bin/bash